 I am also involved with the musical end of the dance world.
 I play a silver “concert” flute, an Alto flute (which matches the range of a fiddle in standard tuning), harmonicas, bombardes (yes, plural), Scottish small pipes and I have other musical aspirations on the horizon.
 The first dances I played for (and continue to play for) are English dances in Portland.
 My musical energy is mostly committed nowdays to playing in the Portland contra dance band “Joyride” (Sue Songer, George Penk, Jeff Kerssen-Griep and myself) and the English Country Dance band “Fine Companions” (Betsy Branch, Bill Tomczak, Lisa Scott and myself).

 As a dance organizer I work with my band Joyride to produce the Portland first Wednesday Joyride contra dance, I work with Sue Songer in producing the annual Portland Megaband dance, and I book and schedule callers for the Portland PCDC Friday ECD.

 In a few sentences, my life outside of dancing and music has been painted many colors.
-I’ve been a structural geologist, a high school math and physics teacher, a carpenter, an architectural/mechanical drafter, an industrial engineer, dance caller and musician, and now, finally, retired from all that.
+I’ve been a structural geologist, a high school math and physics teacher, a carpenter, an architectural/mechanical drafter, an industrial engineer, dance caller and musician, and now, finally, retired from most of that.
 A common thread is the enjoyment I get from visualizing in three dimensions and observing and creating patterns.
 My latest aspirations include learning to build furniture in my woodworking shop in the barn.
 I live in Portland, Oregon in an old house with a big vegetable garden and a barn out on the back half acre.

 If you need more or different information for publicity purposes, please write and let me know.
 I can send references and a list of communities, dance camps and festivals where I’ve performed.